serverless/examples/aws-python-flask-api/README.md

 This template demonstrates how to develop and deploy a simple Python Flask API service running on AWS Lambda using the Serverless Framework.

 This template configures a single function, `api`, which is responsible for handling all incoming requests thanks to configured `http` events.
 To learn more about `http` event configuration options, please refer to [http event docs](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/).
 As the events are configured in a way to accept all incoming requests, `Flask` framework is responsible for routing and handling requests internall y.
 The implementation takes advantage of `serverless-wsgi`, which allows you to wrap WSGI applications such as Flask apps.
 To learn more about `serverless-wsgi`, please refer to corresponding [GitHub repository](https://github.com/logandk/serverless-wsgi).
-Additionally, the template relies on `serverless-python-requirements` plugin for packaging dependencies from `requirements.txt` file.
-For more details about `serverless-python-requirements` configuration, please refer to corresponding [GitHub repository](https://github.com/UnitedIncome/serverless-python-requirements).
+Additionally, dependencies from the `requirements.txt` file are bundled by the Framework's built-in Python requirements packaging, configured under `custom.pythonRequirements` in `serverless.yml` — no separate plugin is needed.

 ## Usage

 ### Deployment

-This example is made to work with the Serverless Framework dashboard, which includes advanced features such as CI/CD, monitoring, metrics, etc.

-In order to deploy with dashboard, you need to first login with:
+Serverless Framework requires an account.
+If you haven't signed in yet, log in with:

 ```
 serverless login